Boro23-wq/boro-blogs/content/blog/react/context-api-vs-redux.md

 }
 ```

-The Reducer function receives 'initialState' and 'actions' as arguments.
+The Reducer function receives "initialState" and "actions" as arguments.
 Based on the type of action handled in the switch statement, the corresponding state change takes place.
 This is the function that takes care of mutating the state according to the type of event that has occured.

 ### <u>Passing in store as a prop</u>

-We then pass in the store as a prop like so to make the state accessible by the React components.
+We then pass in the store as a prop demonstrated in the code section below to make the state accessible to the React components.
 A store is passed in as a wrapper around the root application component.

 ```js {6}
 import Reducer from './store/reducers'